Dr. Pero Mićić

 - Ferdinand Porsche justified his company with the following statement: “In the beginning, I looked around but couldn’t find the car I dreamed of.
 So I decided to build it for myself.”
 He felt a lack that he wanted to fill for himself.

 - Steve Jobs believed that computers must be very easy to use, that they must be beautiful, even the circuit board, even though no one sees it.
 Jobs always had the drive to be different.
 Think different was the slogan.
-He said it was cooler to be a pirate than a member of the navy.
+He said it was cooler to be a pirate than a member of the Navy.

 In German we say Warum, but Warum has two meanings in German.
 It can denote the cause as well as the purpose.
 But the Why that so many talk about is clearly the cause, the motive, the origin.
 Simon Sinek, the originator of the idea of the Why, the Golden Circle, also says that the Why is the particular conviction, the origin of the energy with which a company is run.
 The Why doesn’t come from your future, it comes from your past.
 The why is not the wherefore and the what for, but the wherefrom.
 I call this something more basic the drive.